ValidMind for model development 3 — Integrate custom tests

 Confusion Matrix Training Dataset

 The ConfusionMatrix:training_dataset test evaluates the classification performance of the model on the training dataset by quantifying the counts of true positives, true negatives, false positives, and false negatives.
-The resulting confusion matrix is presented as a 2x2 table, with each cell indicating the number of instances for each outcome type.
-The matrix provides a direct view of the model's ability to correctly and incorrectly classify both positive and negative cases.
+The resulting confusion matrix provides a breakdown of prediction outcomes, with each cell representing the number of instances for a specific combination of predicted and actual class labels.
+The matrix enables assessment of the model’s ability to correctly identify both positive and negative cases, as well as the types and frequencies of misclassifications.

 Key insights:

-• Balanced correct classification across classes: The model correctly classified 814 instances as true positives and 814 instances as true negatives, indicating symmetry in correct predictions for both classes.
+• Balanced true positive and true negative counts: The model correctly classified 818 true positives and 813 true negatives, indicating similar effectiveness in identifying both classes.

 Figures